Transporting Task Vectors across Different Architectures without Training: Introduction

 Existing work on model transfer and rebasin has primarily focused on transferring knowledge between models of the same architecture and number of parameters \citep{ainsworth2023git,rinaldi2025update}.
 When models differ in size, however, the challenge becomes more pronounced due to the mismatch in parameter dimensions and representations.
 Previous approaches to this problem have relied on techniques such as knowledge distillation \citep{hinton2015distilling} or fine-tuning smaller models initialized from larger ones \citep{turc2019well,chen2022update} or vice versa \citep{chen2015net2net}.
 However, these methods usually require additional training and do not directly transfer the task-specific update itself.

-In this work, we introduce a novel \emph{task-vector transport} framework, a training-free method for transferring task-specific parameter updates between models of different sizes (\cref{fig:teaser}).
-Rather than operating in parameter space, our approach focuses on how task updates modify intermediate representations, enabling transfer across models with mismatched widths.
-Our formulation is symmetric and naturally applies both to heterogeneous and identical architectures.
+In this work, we introduce a novel \emph{task-vector transport} framework for transferring task-specific parameter updates between models of different sizes (\cref{fig:teaser}).
+Rather than operating in parameter space, our approach focuses on how task updates modify intermediate representations, enabling transfer across models with mismatched widths or identical architectures.

 Despite the apparent simplicity of transferring an update between two layers, this problem is fundamentally ill-posed when models differ in width.
 A task update learned in one model acts on a representation space whose geometry, dimensionality, and basis are generally incompatible with those of another model.
 Thus, directly resizing or projecting parameters does not preserve the functional effect of the update on the model's activations.
 Any meaningful transfer must therefore account for how task-specific updates interact with the internal representations induced by each model.